 A selection of our favorite apps for bike travel.
 These apps have made life on the bike a lot easier.
 They provide navigation, weather forecasts, camping possibilities and general information.

 Navigation is by far the most important app on a bike trip.
-Although we still have paper maps with us for general route planning, the digital maps and navigation features are extremely useful for day to day navigation.
 We have tried various navigation apps and in our opinion none can compete with the functionalities provided by OSMAnd+.
 You can download the map of the area of interest on your phone and all data is available offline.
 The app let you easily create routes or import GPX files.